-- 4) Infrastructure The ISBI's assets in this category consist of investments in funds that identify infrastructure assets which provide essential services or facilities to a community (ports, bridges, toll roads etc.) and are typically made as a part of a privatization initiative on the part of a government entity.
+4) Infrastructure - The ISBI's assets in this category consist of investments in funds that identify infrastructure assets which provide essential services or facilities to a community (ports, bridges, toll roads etc.) and are typically made as a privatization initiative on the part of a government entity.
 Investment strategies consist of investments in six funds with the goals of diversifying the ISBI's overall portfolio which is comprised predominantly of fixed income and equity assets and providing capital appreciation and income generation.
 The fair value of these investments is based on audited financial statements of the funds adjusted for activity from the audit date to year end.
-The ISBI has no plans to liquidate these investments as of June 30, 2018.
-It is probable that any investments sold will be sold at an amount different from the current NAV of the plan's ownership interest. - 5) Opportunistic Debt The ISBI's assets in this category consist of investments in private fixed income markets.
-Investment strategies consist of investments in seventeen funds with the goals of diversifying the ISBI's overall portfolio, providing downside protection through assets that are capital collateralized and supplementing the total return of the portfolio which is comprised predominantly of fixed income and equity assets.
+The ISBI has no plans to liquidate these investments as of June 30, 2019.
+It is not probable that any investments sold will be sold at an amount different from the current NAV of the plan's ownership interest.

+5) Opportunistic Debt - This category consists of investments in private fixed income markets.
+Investment strategies consist of investments in thirty funds with the goals of diversifying the ISBI's overall portfolio, providing downside protection through assets that are capital collateralized and supplementing the total return of the portfolio which is comprised predominantly of fixed income and equity assets.
 The fair value of these investments is based on audited financial statements of the funds adjusted for activity from the audit date to year end.
-The ISBI has no plans to liquidate these investments as of June 30, 2018.
-It is probable that any investments sold will be sold at an amount different from the current NAV of the plan's ownership interest. - 6) Real Estate Funds The ISBI's assets in this category consist of investments in the Core and Non-Core Real Estate Fund categories.
-Investment strategies consist of investments in thirty-six funds with the goals of diversifying the ISBI's overall portfolio, providing capital appreciation and supplementing the total return of the portfolio through exposure to private real estate assets in both open-end and closed-end structures.
-Investments in this category are globally diversified and consist of office, industrial, multi-family, storage and other types of assets.
+The ISBI has no plans to liquidate these investments as of June 30, 2019.
+It is not probable that any investments sold will be sold at an amount different from the current NAV of the plan's ownership interest.

+6) Real Estate Funds - The ISBI's assets in this category consist of investments in the Core and Non-Core Real Estate Fund categories.
+Investment strategies consist of investments in forty funds with the goals of diversifying the ISBI's overall portfolio, providing capital appreciation and supplementing the total return of the portfolio through exposure to private real estate assets in both open-end and closed-end structures.
+Investments in this category are globally diversified and consist of office, industrial, multi-family, retail, storage and other types of assets.
 Core assets are expected to provide strong diversification through primary markets and high-income potential.
 Non-Core assets are typically higher risk assets with stronger capital appreciation.
 The fair value of these investments is based on audited financial statements of the funds adjusted for activity from the audit date to year end.
-The ISBI has no plans to liquidate these investments as of June 30, 2018.
-It is probable that any investments sold will be sold at an amount different from the current NAV of the plan's ownership interest.
+The ISBI has no plans to liquidate these investments as of June 30, 2019.
+It is not probable that any investments sold will be sold at an amount different from the current NAV of the plan's ownership interest.

-Certain real estate investments are leveraged whereby partnerships have been established to purchase properties through a combination of contributions from the ISBI and through acquisition of debt.
-At June 30, 2018, real estate equities of approximately \$1,595 million are reported at estimated fair value.
-Of this amount, \$1.679 million is net assets and \$84 million is long term debt.
+In addition, historically certain real estate investments are leveraged whereby partnerships have been established to purchase properties through a combination of contributions from the ISBI and through acquisition of debt.
+At June 30, 2019, these specific investments were in the process of winding down, therefore, no debt is currently associated with them.